A Comprehensive 8-Module Program in Implant Dentistry

 Notes: The registered participant grant permission to Seattle MaxiCourse (and its designees and agents) to utilize the participant’s image, likeness, actions and/or statements in recorded audio, video, or photographic display for exhibition, publication, or reproduction made of, about, or at an activity without further authorization or compensation.

 Any cancellation made less than two months prior to the start date will result in non-refundable tuition.
-Any cancellation made before two months of the start date will be refunded minus a $2,000 registration service charge.
+Any cancellation made before two months of the start date will be refunded including a $1,500 registration service charge.